 Container handling

-When it comes to container transport, things often don't go wrong at sea, but in the port.
-Containers waiting for an inspection, documentation that just isn't right or transport that arrives too late or too early.
+With container transport, things often do not go wrong at sea, but in the port.
+Containers waiting for an inspection, documentation that is not quite correct, or transport arriving too late or too early.

-The result is downtime, extra costs and unnecessary pressure on the schedule.
-Flevo Trade Service ensures that container handling is tightly organized.
-From arrival at the port to delivery to the final location.
+The result is downtime, additional costs and unnecessary pressure on the planning.
+Flevo Trade Service ensures container handling is tightly organised.
+From arrival in the port to delivery at the final location.

-Container handling consists of several steps that must be linked together.
-A container enters the port, but has not been released yet.
-Depending on the load, additional checks, such as veterinary or phytosanitary inspections, are necessary.
-In addition, the correct documentation must be available and match the contents of the container.
-A missed inspection appointment or incomplete documentation ensures that a container remains standing, resulting in rising costs.
+Container handling consists of several steps that need to align.
+A container arrives in the port, but that does not mean it has been released.
+Depending on the cargo, additional checks may be required, such as veterinary or phytosanitary inspections.
+The correct documentation must also be available and match the contents of the container.
+A missed inspection appointment or incomplete documentation means a container remains at a standstill, resulting in increasing costs.

 Container handling therefore does not stand alone.
-It requires coordination between shipping companies, carriers, customs and inspection services.
+It requires coordination between shipping lines, transport companies, Customs and inspection authorities.
 Planning plays a major role here.
 Containers must be available on time for inspection, transport and customs clearance.
 Problems often arise when these steps are not properly coordinated.

-Container handling involves various cost flows, such as port costs, transport, inspections and customs processing.
-Flevo Trade Service coordinates this processing and provides an overview of the invoice flow.
-This prevents loose payments and ambiguity afterwards.
+Container handling involves various cost flows, such as port costs, transport, inspections and customs handling.
+Flevo Trade Service coordinates this handling and provides clarity in the flow of invoices.
+This prevents separate payments and uncertainty afterwards.

-Container handling seems like logistical work, but in practice, it's about substantive knowledge of regulations and controls.
-Especially with fish and food products where veterinary requirements apply.
-Through experience, regular contacts and daily practice, we know how processes run and where there are risks
+Container handling may seem like logistics work, but in practice it is about detailed knowledge of regulations and inspections.
+Especially for fish and food products where veterinary requirements apply.
+Through experience, established contacts and daily practice, we know how processes work and where the risks are.

-Based on cargo, origin and destination, it is determined which processing is necessary and which controls are mandatory.
+Based on the cargo, origin and destination, we determine which handling is required and which inspections are mandatory.

-Inspections, transport and documentation are scheduled and coordinated with shipping companies, inspection points and carriers.
+Inspections, transport and documentation are planned and coordinated with shipping lines, inspection points and carriers.

 Handling

 After inspection and customs clearance, the container is released and transported to the final destination.
-The process is completed in conjunction with customs processing.
+The process is completed in alignment with the customs handling.

 Everything arranged for an error-free flow